 A moderately challenging 7.4 mile (round-trip) hike that takes you by some old growth forest, picturesque streams and falls, and the remains of early settler’s homesites.
 Plan on roughly three hours, depending on your pace and whether you have children along.
-The departure point is in the Cataloochee section (the North Carolina side), which is a little more difficult to get to (see the map and directions), but well worth the effort.
+The departure point is in the Cataloochee section (the North Carolina side), which is a little more difficult to get to, but well worth the effort.

 You will climb to approximately 800 feet to an altitude of 3,600 feet.